LPG usage hit 78,000mt in July – PPPRA - Vanguard News

 The Petroleum Products Pricing Regulatory Agency (PPPRA) says that the utilisation of liquefied petroleum gas (LPG), also known as cooking gas, has risen from 40,000 metric tonnes (MT) in April to 78,000 metric tonnes in July.

-The Executive Secretary of PPPRA, Mr Abdulkadir Saidu, disclosed this in statement made available to newsmen on Sunday in Abuja.
+The Executive Secretary of PPPRA, Mr Abdulkadir Saidu, disclosed this in statement made available to newsmen in Abuja.

-Aviation unions back FAAN’s proposed increase in passenger service charge(Opens in a new browser tab)
+FG committed to resolving challenge in power sector – Sylva(Opens in a new browser tab)

 He said that the rise was a reflection of the fact that the combined efforts of government, industry operators and regulators in deepening LPG penetration was beginning to pay off.